E-commerce

 For detailed catalog operations, keep the link with adding products and data quality rules.

-Finance teams often need to export reports without modifying payment methods: separate « view payments » and « edit billing settings » when the interface allows it, rather than giving a full administrator role.
-Legal / compliance teams may require permissions related to customer data requests: tie this scope to your processing register and your internal GDPR procedures.
+Finance teams often need to export reports without modifying payment methods: separate « view payments » and « edit billing settings » when the interface allows it, rather than giving a full admin role.
+Legal / compliance teams may require permissions related to customer data requests: tie this scope to your records of processing activities and your internal GDPR procedures.

 Third-party apps and access scope